TheOtherRolesAU/TheOtherRoles/README.md

 ## Sheriff
 ### **Team: Crewmates**
 The Sheriff has the ability to kill impostors.
-If he tries to kill a crewmate, he dies instead.
+If they try to kill a crewmate, they die instead.

 **NOTE**
 - For now the Shifter won't die to the Sheriff (an option will be added in the next version).